 I was also happy to see that you can link more than one bank account.
-This will be nice for Bria, because she can put her own money onto her debit card as well, thus ending anymore online shopping issues for her.
+This will be nice for my oldest daughter, because she can put her own money onto her debit card as well, thus ending anymore online shopping issues for her.

 4. Monitor the kids’ spending from your app

 The app is very easy to use.
 The kids can add the app to their phones and sign up with their own accounts so they can request money from you or send you messages via the app.
 You will get alerts whenever they use their card telling you where they spent money and how much they spent.

 You can turn off the card if necessary (especially nice if it is lost or stolen), and continue transferring money in from your bank account to the children’s cards as needed.
 It is all super slick and user friendly.

 How does Greenlight teach teens money management skills?

 1. They have independence to spend their own money.

 The money on the card is theirs to spend.
 But mom and dad are in control of how much goes on the card, when it is transferred, and even where it can be spent.

 On the app, there are 4 spending categories you can assign money to when you add it to your child’s account: Spend anywhere, gas station, restaurant, or a specific store.
 This is a great way for you to be sure that money that has been earmarked for a specific purpose does not get spent elsewhere, but also for kids to have the “spend anywhere” category that allows them to make their own choices about how they spend the money.